-FIA\UAU.1.1 The TSF shall allow
+FIA UAU.1.1 The TSF shall allow

-/PERSO 1. to establish a communication channel.
+/PERSO 1. to establish a communication channel,

-2. to carry out the mutual authentication with ISK

-on behalf of the user to be performed before the user is authenticated.
+2. to carry out the mutual authentication Protocol according to [GP] on behalf of the user to be performed before the user is authenticated.

 FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing